 The biggest day of your life is going to be very special.
-You can see the perfect day unfolding in your mind when suddenly the reality or organising the event lands.
-We can't all afford the luxury of a wedding planner so we are left to arrange the day ourselves, sometimes with the assistance of a difficult mother-in-law.
+You can see the perfect day unfolding in your mind when suddenly the reality of organising the event lands.
+We can not all afford the luxury of a wedding planner so we are left to arrange the day ourselves, sometimes with the assistance of a difficult mother-in-law.

 Finding the perfect photographer is high up on most people's list so here are 5 things you should know before choosing your photographer.